hard corals text index | photo index

 Family Dendrophylliidae

 Where seen?
 Disk corals (Turbinaria spp.) are among our most commonly encountered hard corals and seen on many of our Southern shores and even some Northern shores.
-Cave corals (Tubastrea sp.) are small hard corals usually seen in dark places.
+Cave corals (Tubastraea sp.) are small hard corals usually seen in dark places.

 Only Turbinaria is commonly considered reef-building.
 Disk corals (Turbinaria spp.) are among the most commonly encountered of this family on Singapore's intertidal shores.
 They may be flat plates which may be folded into vase-shapes or lettuce-like forms.
 They may also be encrusting.
 Some can be large (20-50cm).

-Dendrophyllia species are similiar in appearance and habits to Tubastrea species.
-These corals form small colonies (2-4cm).
+Tubastrea Cave corals form small colonies (2-4cm).

 Some Dendrophyllid corals on Singapore shores